 Goals or outcomes for student learning are the foundation of meaningful assessment.
-The Department of CE&S has developed and published Student Outcomes (SOs) that resulted from an extensive outreach effort and analysis, and based on our program educational objectives.
-These student learning outcomes are consistent with the previously stated program objectives and with the mission of the institution, the college, and the program.
-Our program's faculty has unanimously adopted ABET ANSAC's Criterion #3 Student (1-6) Outcomes as the Surveying and Topography Program's Student Outcomes (SOs); therefore...
+The Department of CE&S has published Student Outcomes (SOs) that are consistent with the previously stated Program Educational Objectives and with the missions of the institution, college, and program.

+Based on recommendations from ABET PEVs, and after thorough analysis, our program's faculty has unanimously agreed to adopt ABET EAC's Engineering Criterion #3 Student Outcomes as the Civil Engineering Program's Student Outcomes (SOs).